Generic Name and Formulations:

 - FDA Approves For Combination Pembrolizumab Plus Pemetrexed/Carboplatin Therapy For NSCLC

 Indications for ALIMTA:

-Locally advanced or metastatic nonsquamous non-small cell lung cancer (NSCLC): in combination with cisplatin as initial treatment, or as a single agent for maintenance in patients whose disease has not progressed after 4 cycles of platinum-based 1st-line chemotherapy.
+Initial treatment of metastatic nonsquamous NSCLC, with no EGFR or ALK genomic tumor aberrations, in combination with pembrolizumab and platinum chemotherapy.
+Locally advanced or metastatic nonsquamous NSCLC: in combination with cisplatin as initial treatment, or as a single agent for maintenance in patients whose disease has not progressed after 4 cycles of platinum-based 1st-line chemotherapy.
 Treatment of patients with recurrent, metastatic nonsquamous, NSCLC after prior chemotherapy, as a single agent.
-Initial treatment of metastatic, nonsquamous NSCLC, in combination with carboplatin and pembrolizumab.
-Malignant pleural mesothelioma (MPM): in combination with cisplatin, for the initial treatment of patients whose disease is either unresectable or who are otherwise not candidates for curative surgery.
+Malignant pleural mesothelioma (MPM): in combination with cisplatin, for the initial treatment of patients whose disease is unresectable or who are otherwise not candidates for curative surgery.

 Limitations Of use:

 Not for the treatment of squamous cell NSCLC.